TreyWheeler/MigrationReport/README.md

 ## 0. Load Context Once
 1. Open `family_profile.json` to anchor every judgement in the household’s priorities, deal-breakers, and weighting (`evaluation_weights_0_to_5`).
 2. Open `main.json` and list every `Key` under `Categories`; this is the authoritative checklist of fields you must keep in the report.
+If you are adding or revising a **city** report, also note the parent country entry because the city reference belongs in that country’s `cities` array.
 3. Open `rating_guides.json` and locate the section for each `Key`.
 This file defines what every score from 1–10 should mean; use it to calibrate your revisions.
 4. Open the target country file inside `reports/` (e.g., `reports/portugal_report.json`).
-Copy its current structure locally so you can compare old vs. new entries as you revise.
+For city work, open the specific city file (e.g., `reports/germany_munich_report.json`) alongside the parent so you can mirror structure and tone.

 > **Do not** move forward until you have all four files loaded.
 They are the only sources you need for the update.